Financial Literacy, Risk Aversion and Choice of Mortgage Type by Households

 May 19, 2011

-We analyze how financial literacy and risk aversion impact a household’s choice of mortgage type.
-Our results show that those households who report higher levels of literacy and lower risk aversion are significantly more likely to opt for interest-only mortgages.
-The results are robust to alternative explanations such as involvement of financial advisors, the effect of peers, experience with prior homeownership, and house price expectations.
-In general, alternative mortgage products are chosen by wealthier, older and more sophisticated households, who are also more likely to have understanding of risks and benefits associated with these products.
+This paper analyzes how financial literacy and reported willingness to take financial risk impact a household’s choice of mortgage type.
+The results show that households reporting higher financial literacy and lower risk aversion are 55 to 97 percent more likely to opt for interest-only mortgages.
+The results are robust to alternative explanations such as the involvement of financial advisors, the effect of peers, experience with prior home-ownership, and house price expectations.
+In general, alternative mortgage products, as opposed to traditional mortgages, are chosen by wealthier, older, and more sophisticated households that are more likely to have a greater understanding of the risks and benefits associated with these products.

 JEL Classification: D14, G21, R20working papers series